Subsequent applications

 Hungarian Helsinki Committee Visit Website

-A subsequent application is considered as an application following a final termination or rejection decision on the former application.
+An application is considered to be a subsequent application when following a final termination or rejection decision on a former application.
 New circumstances or facts have to be submitted in order for a subsequent application to be admissible.[1]
-Persons who withdraw their application in writing or tacitly cannot request the continuation of their asylum procedure upon return to Hungary; therefore, they will have to submit a subsequent application and present new facts or circumstances (see section Dublin).

 Submitting a subsequent application carries a series of consequences for the applicant: